A third-party vendor is a person or company that provides services for another company (or that company’s customers).

 - Call center providers.
 If you host your call center with another company, it is considered a third-party vendor.

 - Bookkeeping/financial auditors.
-Any person or business hired to manage your finances, budget or audit your finances is a third-party vendor.
+Any person or business hired to manage your finances, budget, or audit your finances is a third-party vendor.

 - Lawyers.
 Sometimes it’s necessary to consult a lawyer before signing contracts or making big purchases.
 All legal services are considered third-party vendors.